Rocketr/rocketrnet-ipn-php/README.md

-# sellnow IPN  PHP
+# rocketr IPN  PHP
-This is an example class of how you can receive and validate notifications from sellnow.
+This is an example class of how you can receive and validate notifications from rocketr.

-sellnow is a stress free payment gateway that allows you to sell digital files and programs with ease.
+rocketr is a stress free payment gateway that allows you to sell digital files and programs with ease.
 You can accept PayPal, Bitcoin, and more through our secure checkout process--all from one dashboard.

-You can learn more [here](http://sellnow.io)
+You can learn more [here](http://rocketr.net)

 # IPN Notification Payload
 After you enable IPN Notifications for your products and have successfully setup IPN Notifications on your website, you will receive a post request every time a buyer has purchased a product and paid for the product in its entirety.

 To verify the integrity of the payload, we will send an HMAC signature over a HTTP header called "IPN_HASH".
 The HMAC signature will be a signed json encoded POST object with your IPN secret.
-You can see how to verify the signature in the `example_sellnow_ipn.php` file in this repository.
+You can see how to verify the signature in the `example_rocketr_ipn.php` file in this repository.

 We will send the following information in the post request as a JSON Object:
  - order_id